bcgov/wps/api/app/jobs/model_data.md

 ##### Model Run Cycles

 The NAM model makes predictions for every hour for the first 36 hours, and then on a 3-hourly schedule to 84 hours [https://mag.ncep.noaa.gov/model-guidance-model-parameter.php?group=Model%20Guidance&model=NAM&area=NAMER&ps=area#].
 As with the GFS model, we sometimes need to fetch data for 2 different hour offsets and then perform linear interpolation in order to have a weather prediction for 12:00 PST.
 The file naming convention that NAM uses indicates the model runtime as hours in UTC, and indexes that hour as 00.
 All subsequent hours in the model run are referenced as offsets of the 00 hour index.
 This means that for the 00:00 UTC model cycle, 20:00 UTC (or 12:00 PST) is referenced as hour 20; but for the 12:00 UTC model cycle, 20:00 UTC is referenced as hour 8 (20:00 - 12:00).
-Therefore, to fetch the noon PST data we need, the NAM cronjob pulls the following model hours:
+Therefore, to fetch the noon PST data we need, the NAM cronjob pulls the following model hours. noon hours are equivalent to 20:00 UTC. before_noon hours are 18:00 UTC and used for linear interpolation along with after_noon hours which are 21:00 UTC.
+Accumulation hours represent the prediction hours required in oorder to calcaulte accumulative precipitation throughout the model run.

 - For the 00:00 UTC model run time:
-  - Accumulation hours: 12, 24, 36, 48, 60
+  - accumulation_hours = 0, 12, 24, 36, 48, 60
-  - Day 0: hour 20 (20:00 UTC = 12:00 PST)
+  - noon = 20
-  - Day 1: hours 42 and 45, to interpolate for hour 44 (20:00 UTC)
+  - before_noon = 18, 42, 66
-  - Day 2: hours 66 and 69, to interpolate for hour 68 (20:00 UTC)
+  - after_noon = 21, 45, 69
 - For the 06:00 UTC model run time:
-  - Accumulation hours: 6, 12, 18, 24, 30, 36, 42, 48, 60
+  - accumulation_hours = 0, 3, 6, 9, 12, 15, 18, 21, 24, 27, 30, 33, 36, 39, 42, 45, 48, 51, 54, 57, 60, 63, 66
-  - Day 0: hour 14 (6+14 = 20:00 UTC)
+  - noon = 14
-  - Day 1: hours 36 and 39, to interpolate for hour 38 (38-24=14 hours, 14+06:00 = 20:00 UTC of the next day)
+  - before_noon = 12, 36, 60
-  - Day 2: hours 60 and 63, to interpolate for hour 62 (20:00 UTC of 2 days later)
+  - after_noon = 15, 39, 63
 - For the 12:00 UTC model run time:
-  - Accumulation hours: 12, 24, 36, 48, 60, 72
+  - accumulation_hours = 0, 12, 24, 36, 48, 60, 72
-  - Day 0: hour 8 (12+8 = 20:00 UTC)
+  - noon = 8, 32
-  - Day 1: hour 32 (12+32-24 = 20:00 UTC of the next day)
+  - before_noon = 6, 30, 54, 78
-  - Day 2: hours 54 and 57, to interpolate for hour 56 (56-48 hours = 8 hours, 8+12:00 = 20:00 UTC of 2 days later)
+  - after_noon = 9, 33, 57, 81
 - For the 18:00 UTC model run time:
-  - Accumulation hours: 6, 12, 18, 24, 30, 36, 42, 48, 60, 66, 72
+  - accumulation_hours = 0, 3, 6, 9, 12, 15, 18, 21, 24, 27, 30, 33, 36, 39, 42, 45, 48, 51, 54, 57, 60, 63, 66, 69, 72, 75
-  - Day 0: hour 2 (18+2 = 20:00 UTC)
+  - noon = [2, 26]
-  - Day 1: hour 26 (18+26-24 = 20:00 UTC of the next day)
+  - before_noon = [0, 24, 48, 72]
-  - Day 2: hours 48 and 51, to interpolate for hour 50 (50-48 hours = 2 hours, 2 + 18:00 = 20:00 UTC of 2 days later)
+  - after_noon = [3, 27, 51, 75]

 Note that the accumulation hours are required in order for us to calculate the cumulative precipitation across the model run which is needed when we subsequently calculate cumulative 24 hour precipitation.